beejjorgensen/bgnet/src/bgnet_part_0500_syscalls.md

 ## `getaddrinfo()`---Prepare to launch!

-[ixtt[getaddrinfo()]] This is a real workhorse of a function with a lot of options, but usage is actually pretty simple.
+[i[`getaddrinfo()` function]] This is a real workhorse of a function with a lot of options, but usage is actually pretty simple.
 It helps set up the `struct`s you need later on.

 A tiny bit of history: it used to be that you would use a function called `gethostbyname()` to do DNS lookups.
 Then you'd load that